SOAK: Rockwood Music Hall 2019

 SOAK at Rockwood Music Hall (photo by Gus Philippas/WFUV)

-The quietly dynamic songs of Bridie Monds-Watson, who records as SOAK, first got attention when she was only a teenager.
-Her thoughtful songwriting touched on her own life in Derry, Northern Ireland, but also carried a more universal message of self-discovery and acceptance.
+The quietly dynamic songs of Bridie Monds-Watson, who records as SOAK, first got attention when they were only a teenager.
+Their thoughtful songwriting touched on their own life in Derry, Northern Ireland, but also carried a more universal message of self-discovery and acceptance.

-Soak’s debut album, 2015’s Before We Forgot How To Dream transformed her life.
-A few career highlights: she won the Irish Choice Music Prize for album of the year, received a Mercury Prize nomination, and landed on the prestigious BBC Sound of 2015 longlist.
+Soak’s debut album, 2015’s Before We Forgot How To Dream transformed their life.
+A few career highlights: they won the Irish Choice Music Prize for album of the year, received a Mercury Prize nomination, and landed on the prestigious BBC Sound of 2015 longlist.

-The four-year path to Monds-Watson's second album, Grim Town, had its challenges and struggles, but she finally found some peace of mind and answers by relocating to Manchester, another gritty city that has inspired many musicians.
-While writing and recording Grim Town, she sought another dimension to her artistic soul as SOAK — all of which comes to beautiful fruition on this new album.
+The four-year path to Monds-Watson's second album, Grim Town, had its challenges and struggles, but they finally found some peace of mind and answers by relocating to Manchester, another gritty city that has inspired many musicians.
+While writing and recording Grim Town, they sought another dimension to their artistic soul as SOAK — all of which comes to beautiful fruition on this new album.

 - Get Set Go Kid

 - Fall Asleep / Backseat

 - Life Trainee

 [Recorded: 6/20/19; Engineers: Hear No Evil and Jim O'Hara; Producer: Sarah Wardrop]